Best Tent Stakes of 2025

 • V stakes – Sand and snow settle into the holes in the shaft of these stakes, giving them excellent holding power in loose terrain.
 V stakes made from aluminum or titanium may bend easily if driven too hard into compact ground or rocks.
 (Example: Zpacks V Stake)

 • Shepherds hook – These stakes are typically very lightweight.
 They’re thinner than Y and V stakes, so they’re easier to slip in between roots and rocks.
-That said, the thin diameter reduces their holding power and can make them bend more easily.
+That said, the thin diameter reduces their holding power and bends more easily.
 (Example: REI Aluminum Hook)

 • Nail – These stakes are typically very lightweight, but they usually have a less prominent notch for securing a guyline.
 Nail stakes with thicker diameters will have decent holding power, but generally this type of stake will need to be reinforced with a rock.
 (Example: MSR Carbon Core)